janithl/citylyf/README.md

 - [ ] Companies should be tied to office space/industrial space availability
 - [x] Retail companies + shops
 - [ ] Shops/offices should be like houses, built and kept unoccupied until a company moves in + companies can own multiple shops
-- [ ] Companies with no employees for a year should shut down (tie productivity to employee count?)
+- [ ] Companies with no employees for a year should shut down
+- [x] Tie productivity to employee count
-- [ ] Land use type to track tile land use instead of the current booleans
+- [x] Land use type to track tile land use instead of the current booleans
 - [x] Regions to track population and simulate traffic between them
 - [ ] Forests and farmland
 - [x] Housing estates instead of laying down individual houses?
 - [x] Better UI for road laying
 - [x] To enable both of the above, add a way to create rectangular plots using the mouse
-- [ ] "Buildable" bool on tiles
+- [x] "Buildable" bool on tiles
 - [ ] Build animation
 - [x] Break sprites into multiple files
 - [x] Save and load games